Laplacian coflow on the 7-dimensional Heisenberg group: Introduction

 In \cite{BFF}, it is given a classification of 2-step nilpotent Lie groups admitting left invariant coclosed $\Gtwo$-structures.
 In this paper, we study the coflows \eqref{co-flow} and \eqref{modifiedcoflow} in the case of the $7$-dimensional Heisenberg group $H$.

-As we mentioned before, it is not known any general result on the short time existence of solution for the coflow \eqref{co-flow}.
+As we mentioned before, there is not known any general result on the short time existence of solution for the coflow \eqref{co-flow}.
 Nevertheless, in Theorem \ref{Hflow}, we show that the solution of the coflow \eqref{co-flow} for any coclosed $\Gtwo$-structure on the Heisenberg group is always {\em ancient}, that is it is defined on a time interval of the form $(-\infty, T)$, where $T > 0$ is a real number.
-To our knowledge, these are the first examples of non-compact manifolds having a coclosed $\Gtwo$-structure with long time existence of solution for \eqref{co-flow}.
-However, we prove that the solution of the coflow \eqref{modifiedcoflow} for some coclosed $\Gtwo$ forms on $H$ is defined only on a finite interval (Theorem \ref{Th6.2}) and, for other coclosed $\Gtwo$ forms, the coflow \eqref{modifiedcoflow} exists for all time (Theorem \ref{Th6.1}, part ii)) or it is ancient (Theorem \ref{Th6.1}, part i), and Theorem \ref{Th6.1-2}).
+To our knowledge, these are the first examples of non-compact manifolds having a coclosed $\Gtwo$-structure for which the time interval of existence of the solution for \eqref{co-flow} is not finite.
+However, we prove that the solution of the coflow \eqref{modifiedcoflow} for some coclosed $\Gtwo$ forms on $H$ is defined only on a finite interval (Theorem \ref{Th6.2}) and, for other coclosed $\Gtwo$ forms, the solution of \eqref{modifiedcoflow} is {\em ancient} (Theorem \ref{Th6.1}, part i), and Theorem \ref{Th6.1-2}) or {\em eternal}, that is it is defined for all $t \in \R$ (Theorem \ref{Th6.1}, part ii)).

 Moreover, considering the coflows \eqref{co-flow} and \eqref{modifiedcoflow} on the associated Lie algebra as a bracket flow on $\R^7$, in a similar way as Lauret did in \cite{La09} for the Ricci flow, we show that the underlying metrics $g(t)$ of the solution in Corollary \ref{th5.1} and Theorem \ref{Th6.1-2} converge smoothly, up to pull-back by time-dependent diffeomorphisms, to a flat metric, as $t$ goes to infinity.
-Indeed, by \cite[Proposition 2.8]{La09} the convergence of the metrics in the ${\mathcal C}^{\infty}$ uniformly on compact sets in $\R^7$ is equivalent to the convergence of the nilpotent Lie brackets $\mu(t)$ in the algebraic subset of nilpotent Lie brackets ${\mathcal N} \subset (\Lambda^2 \R^7)^* \otimes \R^7$ with the usual vector space topology.
+Indeed, by \cite[Proposition 2.8]{La09} the convergence of the metrics in ${\mathcal C}^{\infty}$ uniformly on compact sets in $\R^7$ is equivalent to the convergence of the nilpotent Lie brackets $\mu(t)$ in the algebraic subset of nilpotent Lie brackets ${\mathcal N} \subset (\Lambda^2 \R^7)^* \otimes \R^7$ with the usual vector space topology.